 Considering the difficult living conditions of the population, Gekko Kids Athens will offer a personalised and flexible approach to learning for refugee youth 15-25yrs.
 Our experienced teaching and special ed. staff will assess and customise educational programs that meet the needs of each student and are reflective of their previous experience and ambitions.
-We will also offer yearly homework support, access to public transport, and access to training and accreditation in several modules.
+We will also offer yearly homework support, access to public transport, training and accreditation in several modules.

 This project has provided additional documentation in a PDF file (projdoc.pdf).